kwonus/Quelle/Quelle-AVX.md

 **TABLE 9-1** -- **Labeling statements and reviewing statement history**

-There are two types of macros, macros that save the search expression and the settings & filters, and those that save only settings & filters.
-We call the former: full-macros, and the latter partial-macros.
+There are two types of macros:

+- **FULL** macros that save the search expression and the settings & filters
+- **PARTIAL** macros that save only settings & filters

 Full-macros are defined with the dollar sign ($); partial macros are defined with the (#).
 A full macro can be demoted to a partial macro by using a # instead of $ upon its invocation.
-Examples below are for full macros.
-But partial macros are useful, to provide more extensive utilization of statement labeling in Quelle command syntax (This is because a search segment allows only a single search expression; partial-macro invocations obviate that restriction in a substantial manner.
+Partial macros cannot be promoted to full macros.
+Partial macros are useful, as they provide more liberal utilization of previously labelled statements.
+Quelle search syntax allows only a single search expression: this limits the application of full macros. partial-macro invocations are not restricted in that manner.

-In this section, we will examine how user-defined macros are used in Quelle.
-A macro in Quelle is a way for the user to label a statement for subsequent use.
+In this section, we will examine Quelle syntax, and how macros can be used to label statements for subsequent invocation.
 By applying a label to a statement, a shorthand mechanism is created for subsequent invocation.
 This gives rise to two new definitions:

-1. Labeling a statement (or defining a macro; labels must begin with a letter; never a number, underscore, or hyphen)
+1. Labeling a statement (or defining a macro)

 2. Invoking a labeled statement (running a macro)

+Macro labels cannot contain punctuation: only letters, numbers, hyphens, and underscores are permitted.
+However, macros are identified with a prefix: it is either a pound (#) or dollar ($).

 Let’s say we want to name the search example from the previous section; We’ll call it *eternal-power*.
-To accomplish this, we would issue this command:
+To accomplish this, we can apply a label to the statement below.
+This produces a full macro:

-%span=7 %similarity=85  eternal power || eternal-power
+%span=7 %similarity=85 eternal power < Romans || $eternal-power-romans

 It’s that simple, now instead of typing the entire statement, we can utilize the macro by referencing our previously applied label.
-Here is how the macro can be invoked.
-We might call this running the macro:
+Here is how the macro can be invoked:

-$eternal-power

-Labeled statements also support compounding, as follows; we will label it also:
+$eternal-power-romans

+Labeled statements also support compounding.
+However, statements can only ever have a single search expression.
+Therefore, this macro invocation is disallowed (as there would be two search expressions in the same segment):

-$eternal-power  godhead || my-label-cannot-contain-spaces
+$eternal-power godhead

-Later I can issue this command:

-$my-label-cannot-contain-spaces

-Which is equivalent to these statements:
+However, the control variables and filters that were in the macro can still be leveraged by demoting the label to a partial macro.
+We can execute this to accomplish the search that was disallowed above:

+#eternal-power-romans eternal power godhead

+And compounding allows me to apply another label for future use:

-%span=7  %similarity=85 + eternal power + godhead
+#eternal-power-romans eternal power godhead || $godhead-romans

 There are several restrictions on macro definitions:

 1. Macro definition must represent a valid Quelle statement:
    - The syntax is verified prior to applying the statement label.
-2. Macro definitions is constrained to a single expression
+2. Macro definitions apply per segment
-   - \+ and is not permitted in macro definitions
+   - when + is used to concatenate searches, the macro applies only to the single expression immediately to its left
 3. Macro definitions exclude export directives
-   - Any portion of the statement that contains > is incompatible with a macro definition
+   - Any portion of the statement that contains > is excluded from the macro definition
-4. Macro definitions exclude output directives
+4. Macro definitions exclude print directives
-   - Any portion of the statement that contains [ ] is incompatible with a macro definition
+   - Any portion of the statement that contains [ ] iis excluded from the macro definition
 5. The statement cannot represent an explicit action:
    - Only implicit actions are permitted in a labeled statement.

 Finally, any macros referenced within a macro definition are expanded prior to applying the new label.
-Therefore redefining a macro after it has been referenced in a subsequent macro definition has no effect of the initial macro reference.
+Therefore, subsequent redefinition of a previously referenced macro invocation has no effect upon the initial macro reference.
 We call this macro-determinism.
-A component of determinism for macros is that the macro definition saves all control settings at the time that the label was applied.
-This assures that the same search results are returned each time the macro is referenced.
+Quelle determinism assures that all control settings are captured at the time that the label is applied to the macro.
+This further assures that the same search results are returned each time the macro is referenced.
 Here is an example.

-@set span = 2
+@set %span = 2

 in beginning || in_beginning

-@set span = 3
+@set %span = 3

 $in_beginning [1] < genesis:1:1

 ***result:*** none

-However, if the user desires the current settings to be used instead, a specialized macro invocation ( $\* ) represents all currently persisted settings; just include it as the last fragment of the expression (as show below).
+However, if the user desires the current settings to be used instead, a specialized macro invocation ( $\* ) represents all currently persisted settings; just include it as the last element of the expression (as show below).

 $in_beginning $* < genesis:1:1